MajorSquax/StudentSection/README.md

 # Setting Up Student Section

+_Note: This is to set up the public hosted version project for https://github.com/MitchellHansbauer/StudentSection_

 ## Prerequisites
 Before getting started, ensure you have the following installed on your machine:
 - **Python** (latest version recommended)